Skip to content

 Queue #6

-Executes tasks from Connector subscription message processing ← Same as left 1 Scale when needing to increase concurrency for Connector subscription message processing
+Executes tasks from Connector subscription message processing ← Same as Left 1 Scale when needing to increase Connector subscription message processing concurrency

 worker-7